GCT-Studios/JwarRef/content/Rulebook/Special Abilities.md

 Ranged attacks will never have Special Defences because there are no defence dice for a ranged attack.
 However, ranged weapons may have Special Attacks on their weapon grid.

+Gaining Special Attacks
+A model that gains a special ability by any means can only use that ability for melee weapons unless otherwise stated.

 # Special Attacks

 ![[Combo Attack]]